IowaScaledEngineering/ise-docs/docs/Modular Signal System/Crossover/manual.md

 ## Overview

 The MSS-CROSSOVER is complete “crossover” unit described in the [Modular Signal System (MSS)](https://modularsignalsystem.info/) standard, providing MSS-compliant current-based block detection for model railroad layout modules.
 It contains an integrated
-DCC block detector, a universal (DC/AC/DCC) power supply directly compatible with Free-Mo accessory power bus, and an robust MSS bus interface protected against static discharge, overcurrent, ground loop, and reverse polarity events.
+DCC block detector, a universal (DC/AC/DCC) power supply directly compatible with Free-Mo accessory power bus, and a robust MSS bus interface protected against static discharge, overcurrent, ground loop, and reverse polarity events.

 It is intended for use on modules that require block detection to participate in layouts where MSS signaling is in use, but